yhatt/jsx-slack/docs/block-elements.md

 - `name` / `actionId` (optional): An identifier for the action.
 - `placeholder` (optional): A plain text to be shown at first.
-- `initialConversation` (optional): The initial conversation ID.
+- `initialConversation` / `value` (optional): The initial conversation ID.
 It can pass multiple string values by array when `multiple` is enabled.
 - `confirm` (optional): [Confirmation dialog object] or [`<Confirm>` element](#confirm) to show confirmation dialog.(#confirm) to show confirmation dialog.

 ###### _Experimental props_